 There was no significant change in the nature of the activity of the Group during the year.

 Review of operations

-A review of the group's operations is included in the Chairman and Managing Director's Statement on page 4.
+A review of the group's operations is included in the Chairmans letter, and the Managing Director and CEO's letter on pages 4, 6 and 7.

 Significant changes in the state of affairs